Cghlewis/data-mgmt-ed-research-book/_book/06-documentation.md

 3. Instruments

 Actual copies of instrument can be included as supplemental documentation.
 This includes copies of surveys, assessments, forms, and so forth.
-It can also include any technical documents associated with your instruments.
+It can also include any technical documents associated with your instruments or measures (i.e. a technical document for an assessment or a publication associated with a measure you used).

 4. Flowchart of data collection instruments/screeners